-Echotherapy - the gentle alternative using ultrasound (HIFU)
+Echotherapy - the non-invasive treatment using ultrasound (HIFU)

-The therapy is based on a technology which uses only harmless ultrasound waves for treatment.
+Echotherapy is based on a technology, which uses only harmless ultrasound waves for treatment.
 These ultrasound waves are focused on the target tissue.
-The resulting focused ultrasound beam is highly energetic and causes a local temperature rise which can be used for therapy.
+The resulting focused ultrasound beam is highly energetic and causes a local temperature rise, which can be used for therapy.
 Because of the ultrasound characteristic to pass through skin effortlessly, this method allows treatment from the outside without any incisions and therefore is completely non-invasive.

-The treatment is conducted with a robotic machine called Echopulse®.
-It is a medical device allowing the delivery of therapeutic ultrasound and is manufactured by the French company Theraclion.
-The device uses High Intensity Focused Ultrasound (HIFU) and regular ultrasound for imaging guidance and thereby combines ultrasound imaging and therapy into a single solution.
+The treatment is conducted with robotic machines called Echopulse® (for thyroid nodules and breast fibroadenoma) and SONOVEIN® (for varicose veins).
+They are CE-marked medical devices allowing the delivery of therapeutic ultrasound and is manufactured by the French company Theraclion.
+The devices use High Intensity Focused Ultrasound (HIFU) and regular ultrasound for imaging guidance and thereby combines ultrasound imaging and therapy into a single solution.

 How therapy is performed

 Prior to the treatment, a physician will conduct proper diagnosis of the disease.
 In the case of tumors it is important to rule out any malignant cases and confirm diagnosis through various diagnostic tools.
 At the treatment day the physician will conduct a final check by making an ultrasound before starting therapy.
 For the treatment there is an initial planning phase in which the physician decides upon the exact parts he wants to treat to get ideal results.
 If you are nervous the physician may decide to give you some medication to reduce anxiety and pain.Find a center

 Echotherapy - incision-free to prevent harm of sensitive structures